 As the retail world continues to shift into eCommerce, the reliability and efficiency of your LTL freight shipping cannot be overstated.
 Quite frankly, it is one of the most critical business decisions you can make.

 Because of this, it is essential you understand how carriers determine freight shipping rates.
 By understanding the ins-and-outs of LTL (less-than truckload) shipping rates, you can find ways to cut costs and save your company money on freight costs.
 See which factors contribute to your LTL freight quote and how you can save even more on freight services.

 Less-than truckload shipping was created for multiple shippers to rent area within the truck’s cargo bay.
-It is ideal for those who regularly ship less than two tons or six pallets at a time.
+It is ideal for those who regularly ship less than 4,000 pounds or one to six pallets at a time.
 It is a more cost-effective method than TL (full truckload) shipping since you do not end up paying for space in the truck that you will not be utilizing, thus making your cost per lb of shipment cheaper.
 It is fast, efficient, and has been vital for the boom seen with small to medium sized e-commerce companies.

 LTL Shipping Rates

 Shipping rates are determined by a variety of factors.
 They include: